FarronF/limerick-council-meetings/meetings/2018/07/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council 28th May 2018.md

 Circulated, copy of Statutory Notice dated 1st May, 2018, concerning disposal of the

 freehold interest in property at Thomastown, Kilfinane, Co.
+Limerick.
+---
-Limerick.--- 3
+3

 Proposed by Councillor O’Hanlon;